agronholm/pythonfutures/docs/index.rst

 .. function:: as_completed(fs, timeout=None)

-   Returns an iterator over the :class:`Future` instances  (possibly created by different :class:`Executor`s)given by *fs* that yields futures as they complete (finished or were cancelled).
+   Returns an iterator over the :class:`Future` instances  (possibly created by different :class:`Executor` instances) given by *fs* that yields futures as they complete (finished or were cancelled).
 Any futures that completed before :func:`as_completed()` was called will be yielded first.
 The returned iterator raises a :exc:`TimeoutError` if :meth:`__next__()` is called and the result isn't available after *timeout* seconds from the original call to :func:`as_completed()`. *timeout* can be an int or float.
 If *timeout*